-A 34-year-old Ohio woman was under the care of her longtime family physician for her pregnancy in 2009.
+A 34-year-old woman was under the care of her long-time family physician for her pregnancy in 2009.
 The physician had minor privileges to deliver uncomplicated pregnancies at a specific hospital.
-The patient was in her third trimester when she presented for a prenatal visit complaining of a headache and a cough.
-Her blood pressure (BP) was 130/90.
-Two days later, she reported she had acute vaginal bleeding and a headache.
+The patient was in her third trimester when she came for a regular prenatal visit, but she also complained of a headache and a cough.
+Her blood pressure (B/P) was 130/90.
+Two days later, she reported acute vaginal bleeding and a headache.
 The physician admitted her to the hospital with a diagnosis of potential placental abruption.
-An ultrasound (U/S) revealed oligohydramnios, intrauterine growth restriction (IUGR), and grade II placenta.
-She had repeated high BP readings, headaches, and decreasing platelets.
-The fetal heart rate (FHR) monitor showed variable and late decelerations.
-She was discharged to another hospital to undergo another ultrasound evaluation.
+An ultrasound revealed oligohydramnios, intrauterine growth restriction, and grade II placenta.
+She had repeated high blood pressure readings, headaches, and decreasing platelets.
+The fetal heart rate (FHR) showed variable and late decelerations.
+She was subsequently discharged to another hospital to undergo another ultrasound evaluation.
 Five days after her original admission, the patient’s husband informed the physician that the patient was vomiting, with abdominal pain, and headaches.
 He brought her to the hospital, where her B/P was 155/100 and she complained of severe headache from front to back, constant throbbing, facial edema, and vomiting.
 She was admitted and at 3:15 a.m. the following day the nurse found the patient with her head hanging over the bed, having vomited, and unresponsive.
 The on-call obstetrician diagnosed her with eclampsia and ordered magnesium sulfate, hydralazine, and an immediate cesarean.
 The infant was delivered, but the patient remained unresponsive and a computed tomography scan revealed a massive intracranial hemorrhage.
 She was pronounced dead at 5:10 p.m. that same day.